JFritzle/Mapsforge-for-MyTourbook/README.md

 ### Usage

-* After selecting map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start tile server and MyTourbook.
+* After selecting task(s), map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start tile server and MyTourbook.
 After MyTourbook has started successfully, activate MyTourbook's map _Mapsforge_ to show map(s) selected in graphical user interface.
 If changing any settings while MyTourbook is running, a restart of tile server is required to adopt new option settings.
 To restart server, hit _Start_ button again.
 As MyTourbook may be configured to cache tiles already loaded with previous settings, it is necessary to clear MyTourbook's tile cache, which happens at restart too.
 After restart, right-click MyTourbook's 2D Tour Map and force MyTourbook to reload failed map images or by zooming in and out via mouse wheel.
 * Closing either graphical user interface or MyTourbook window will close tile server too.
 * Use keyboard keys Ctrl-plus to increase and keyboard keys Ctrl-minus to decrease font size of graphical user interface and/or output console.
 * See output console for tile server’s and MyTourbook's output.